SCook113/Machine-Learning/Image Classification/README.md

 After that I trained a convolutional neural network using data augmentation.
 I trained the network on 4927 pictures (with roughly half being pictures of shoes) and validated the model on 542 pictures while training (also half-half).

-You can test the model on you own pictures by placing them in the directory "data/test/shoe" (pictures containing shoes) and "data/test/no_shoe" and running the "Make Predictions Notebook".
+You can test the model on your own pictures by placing them in the directory "data/test/shoe" (pictures containing shoes) and "data/test/no_shoe" and running the "Make Predictions" Notebook.

 The fully trained model is the "model.h5" file.